AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   radius of Mars.
 - Created :ref:`lambertSolver` module to solve Lambert's problem
 - Created :ref:`lambertPlanner` module to write the :ref:`lambertProblemMsgPayload` Lambert problem setup message
+- Created :ref:`lambertValidator` module to check if the solution from the :ref:`lambertSolver` module violates any constraints before a Delta-V is commanded.

 Version 2.1.7 (March 24, 2023)
 ------------------------------